-Looking for a neat and stylish way to do up your cardi?
-Try a cardigan clip (some people call them collar clips) to add vintage style and pretty panache.
+Looking for a neat way to do up your cardi?
+Try out some cardigan clips (some people call them collar clips) to add vintage style and pretty panache.
 This week’s tutorial Tuesday is unbelievably quick and easy.
-Over to Vicky from Vivid Please to show us how to make a cardigan clip.
+Over to Vicky from Vivid Please to show you how to make your very own cardigan clips.

 You will need:

 The first step is to pop those rubber plugs out of the clip-on earrings.
 The great thing about this tutorial is that if you change your mind and want your old stuff back you can just put it all back together again.
 So you may want to keep these somewhere safe for a rainy day.